Reasons to visit Hahndorf, Australia’s oldest-surviving German settlement

 But with steins of beer being cheerfully poured to the sound of the accordion, I joined an overflowing roomful of holidaymakers all tucking into our giant hot dogs.
 It was absolutely scrumptious.
 Made from fresh South Australian pork, these stunning sausages have to be tasted to be believed.

 Just five minutes up the road, we stayed at BIG4 Hahndorf Resort, which is situated on 37 acres of undulating country.
-I woke every morning in my cabin to the tranquillity of the rolling Adelaide Hills outside my window.
+I woke every morning in my cabin to the tranquility of the rolling Adelaide Hills outside my window.

 New owners Lynn and Brian are a story in themselves.
 After a lifetime working in the markets they sold their mushroom business about eighteen months ago, and rather than sit back and enjoy retirement they threw themselves into completely rebuilding and renovating a holiday resort.
 The outcome is a welcoming, shiny holiday park.
 Alongside its cabins, caravan, and camping spots, it has a fantastic function centre (where we enjoyed a special Christmas in July dinner with a crackling fire and a cracking band!), a conference centre, and one of the most well-appointed camp kitchens we’ve seen.